wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/xedit.md

 4. Run the program from MO2 (it won't see your mods otherwise).

 :::caution
-Do not use the x64 executable.
-It will introduce rounding errors, it only becomes required with huge amounts data being loaded (very unlikely on FNV) or very long sessions.
+Avoid using the x64 executable as it may lead to rounding errors.
+It becomes necessary only when dealing with an extremely large volume of data (which is highly unlikely in the case of FNV) or during long sessions.
 :::

 ## Plugin Structure